KAUTARUMA/Blender-TTYD-SPM-AGB/README.md

 ## WARNING: This tool is only partly functional, multiple things have not been implemented or tested.
 Contributions are always appreciated!

 Notable unimplemented/untested features are
-1. Importing Animations
-2. Importing/Exporting Texture/UV Animations
+1. Importing/Exporting Texture/UV Animations

-3. An accessible loop toggle (All animations are looping by default)
+Notable bugs include
+1. Animations import/export slightly incorrectly, i will be slowly chipping away at fixing this
+2. Material settings are incorrect in game.

-Each animation must have at least 2 keyframes containing an object.
+Each animation must have at least 2 keyframes.
-Currently, groups are imported as empties, meaning you have to create an action and add it to the NLA for each object.
-This will be replaced with bones at a later date.
+The seperate `_vis` tracks are for object visibility, this is controlled by the "Show In Viewport" option (you have to enable it in the project tree)

 A proper tutorial will come eventually, but for now just look at [this video](https://discord.com/channels/480157509261459468/846130782065131521/1377098630321668289). ((if you cant see it join [this server](https://discord.gg/pgUvzTE5E5)))